How to be a Prepper…But Not One of Those Crazy Ones

 Maybe you’ve been witnessing the mainstream media’s demonization that makes it sound like those in the preparedness community are angry militia members, hoarders, or fruitcakes who are preparing for the next Great Flood.
 Well, I can’t tell you that extreme people don’t exist – they do, in every segment of the population.
 But most of the time, you’d never realize someone was a prepper unless they came right out and told you.

-One prepping family a know has a dad, a mom, 3 kids, a cat, and a dog.
+One prepping family I know has a dad, a mom, three kids, a cat, and a dog.
 They live in the country with a few acres of farmland.
 They raise chickens.
 They stockpile.
 But they also go out to the movies, shop at department stores, and let their children go to sleepovers at other kids’ houses.
-They barbecue on the 4th of July, and they have ham on Christmas.
+They barbecue on the 4th of July, and they have ham at Christmas.

 Another family I know consists of a grandma and grandpa.
 They prep not only for themselves, but for their daughters, sons-in-law, and grandchildren.
 They go to church on Sunday, are active volunteers in their community, and have the best garden I’ve ever seen.

-My family is relatively normal too.
-I’m a single mom, with one daughter away at college on an academic scholarship and another daughter in high school.
+My family is relatively average too.
+I’m a single mom with one daughter away at college on an academic scholarship and another daughter in high school.
 We live in a cute little Victorian house in the country.
-We grow veggies and there’s a chicken coop in the yard.
-I preserve what we grow and we have a tidy little stockpile stashed away just in case.
+We grow veggies, and there’s a chicken coop in the yard.
+I preserve what we grow, and we have a tidy little stockpile stashed away just in case.
 For fun, we like to read and hike, and this year at Christmas, we’re having a Mexican fiesta instead of a turkey.
-I drive a “Mom” SUV and last year I was part of the PTA.
+I drive a “Mom” SUV, and last year I was part of the PTA.

 When they aren’t pushing the kooky extremist stuff or warning of a dangerous survivalist-run-amok, the mainstream media likes to poke fun at preppers.
 In pretty much every article, you see the word “preppers” residing inside a pair of quotation marks, like it isn’t even a real word, but is some kind of made-up term.
 Sometimes they go past poking fun to all-out scorn and derision.